 All of our public walks and discussions are available as private tours for your family, school group, company, or organization.
 Enjoy your own private and customized historian-led walk at one of Beijing's famous sites or exploring the city's hidden neighborhoods.
 Each private walk is tailor-made to incorporate you and your group's interests and goals.
 We can also work with you to customize all-day and multi-day tour programs including transportation to and from your hotel, visits to Beijing's hottest restaurants and best local eateries, and more.
 Whether you are here for history or to experience the best of modern Beijing, let us craft your best Beijing experience.

 Choose from some of our most popular walking tours

-Private walks and discussions are generally two to three hours in length and start at 1500 RMB for up to five people.
+Private walks and discussions are generally two to three hours in length and start at 1200 RMB for up to five people.
+Most walks meet at convenient locations along Beijing's excellent (and user-friendly) Metro System.
+We can also arrange pick-up and drop-off service to and from your home, hostel, or hotel for a modest additional charge.
 Click on the links above for more information, walk details, and pricing.

 What others have said...